MizzouCloudDevOps/KubeEdge-demo/README.md

 ### We recommend to install Kubernetes cluster v1.17 and Kubectl client v1.17.

-### If you client Kubectl version is too new, it will have issues too.
+### If your client Kubectl version is too new, it will have issues too.